Home » Blog » Small Basement Kitchenette Makeover on a Budget

 I knew they would be perfect for this space.

 But we needed to address that nasty back wall where the beadboard used to be.
-But we didn’t have enough in our budget to tile the backsplash.

 Then I remembered the laminate flooring we just removed.